-Cindy Silva is currently serving as the Mayor of Walnut Creek.
-She was first elected to the City Council in 2006 and was subsequently re-elected to the Council in 2010, re-appointed in 2014, and re-elected in 2018.
+Cindy Silva was first elected to the City Council in 2006 and was subsequently re-elected to the Council in 2010, re-appointed in 2014, and re-elected in 2018.
 She served as mayor in 2010-11, again in 2012-13, and was mayor throughout 2019.
 Prior to her election to the City Council, Silva served on the Planning Commission from 2004-06, including two years during which the City was updating and adopting General Plan 2025.

 As mayor in 2011, Silva founded Walnut Creek Community Service Day, which she still co-chairs.
 Now in its ninth year, Community Service Day has involved an average 1,200 volunteers each year, contributing more than 40,000 cumulative hours to complete projects for schools, libraries, open spaces, parks, the arts, and community service organizations.
 The Community Service Day effort was honored to receive a 2012 Helen Putnam Award for excellence from the League of California Cities.

 In her role as a council member, Silva has served on numerous Council committees: Finance, Public Education, Housing and Community Development,Public Safety, and Youth and Family Services.
 She has served on ad hoc committees for for the North Downtown Specific Plan, economic development, for the planned improvements to Broadway Plaza, and for the Walnut Creek Transit Village.
 She has served as the Council liaison to Walnut Creek Downtown, the Walnut Creek Chamber of Commerce Tourism Business Improvement District, Rossmoor and the Diablo Regional Arts Association.

 Regionally, Silva is one of two members of the City Council representing Walnut Creek on the Central Contra Costa Solid Waste Authority Board, (Recycle Smart), a joint partnership with other central county jurisdictions that manages garbage and recycling services.
 She was chair of the Authority in 2015.
 Silva also is a director of the East Bay Regional Communications System Authority, a 43-agency authority that has built and operates a state-of-the-art, interoperable public safety radio system serving the 2.5 million people of Alameda and Contra Costa counties.
 For EBRCSA, Silva serves on the Finance Committee.
 Silva is also a past chair (2017) of the Contra Costa Mayors' Conference.